 NRS Discussion Forum for Estimating NRS-Defined Cohort Sizes and Performance

-To assist states in estimating cohort sizes and performance targets for 2012, OVAE is offering, through the NRS support project, an online discussion space for states to present their findings and discuss issues around setting performance targets.
-NRS support staff and OVAE will respond to questions and moderate the forum, which will operate during the month of February.
+To assist states in estimating cohort sizes and performance targets for 2012, OVAE offered, through the NRS support project, an online discussion space for states to present their findings and discuss issues around setting performance targets.
+NRS support staff and OVAE responded to questions and moderated the forum, which operated during the month of February.